-Warm-up to increase athletic performanceApril 23rd, 2012 By Meghan Lodwick in Health /
+Warm-up to increase athletic performanceApril 23, 2012 By Meghan Lodwick in Medicine & Health / Health

 (Medical Xpress) -- A La Trobe University study has found that performing low load gluteal muscle exercises enhances strength and power in the lower body during exercise.